amir20/dozzle/docs/guide/remote-hosts.md

 ```

 > [!TIP]
-> Using `CONTAINERS=1` is required to list running containers. `EVENTS` is also needed but it is enabled by default. `INFO=1` is optional but it will provide more information on host meta data.
+> Using `CONTAINERS=1` is required to list running containers. `EVENTS` is also needed but it is enabled by default. `INFO=1` is needed to list system information.

 Running Dozzle without any certs should work.
 Here is an example: